 Professor Helen Rees is Executive Director of the Wits Reproductive Health and HIV Institute at the University of the Witwatersrand in Johannesburg where she is also a Personal Professor in Obstetrics and Gynaecology, and Co-Director of the Wits African Local Initiative for Vaccinology Expertise (ALIVE).
 She is an Honorary Professor at the London School of Hygiene and Tropical Medicine in the Faculty of Tropical and Infectious Diseases, an Honorary Fellow at Murray Edwards College, Cambridge University, and an alumna of Harvard Business School.
 Helen is internationally renowned for her research and policy work in HIV, vaccines, reproductive health and drug regulation.

 She is recognised as an outstanding chairperson and facilitator who is able to bring the best out of an audience and derive themes and recommendations from the most diverse discussions.
-For this reason, she has been an invited speaker at many international conferences, and she has chaired many national and international committees.
+For this reason she has been an invited speaker at many international conference, and has chaired numerous national and international committees.
 In 2018 Professor Rees contributed towards 19 manuscripts which were published in ISI indexed journals.